 What time of day do Swedes take their coffee breaks?

-Fikas can happen at any time of day -- morning, afternoon, or evening.
+Fikas can happen anytime, whether in the morning, afternoon, or evening.
 Any time is a good time.
-That said, if you value your sleep, it may be a good idea to avoid consuming caffeinated drinks before noon.
+That said, if you value your sleep, avoiding consuming caffeinated drinks before noon may be a good idea.
 It can typically take about eight hours for caffeine to clear its way from our bodies, although everybody is different.

 Where do Swedish people go?